browserengineering/book/book/html.md

 close tags, and text.
 But HTML is actually a tree, and though the tree structure hasn't been important yet, it will be once backgrounds, margins, and CSS enter the picture.
-So this chapter adds a proper HTML parser and converts the layout engine to use it.
+So this chapter adds a proper HTML parser\index{parsing} and converts the layout engine to use it.

 A tree of nodes
 ===============

-The HTML tree[^dom] has one node for each open and close tag pair and for each span of text.[^1] So for our browser to be a tree, tokens need to evolve into nodes.
+The HTML tree[^dom] has one node\index{node} for each open and close tag pair and for each span of text.[^1] So for our browser to be a tree, tokens need to evolve into nodes.
 That means adding a list of children and a parent pointer to each one.
 Here's the new `Text` class:[^children]